Joe Scarborough and Mika Brzezinski are engaged

 "We have a crackling on-air chemistry, and a crackling off-air chemistry, too," Scarborough told The Hollywood Reporter.

+The proposal happened at the Hotel du Cap in Antibes, France, the couple told Vanity Fair.
+It came as a surprise to Brzezinski.
+"When I saw him on one knee, I started laughing nervously, almost hysterically," she told the magazine.
+"And then he asked, and I said, 'Absolutely.'"

-Winks and nudges about the relationship are practically a part of "Morning Joe."
+Winks and nudges about the relationship have been practically a part of "Morning Joe."

 The New York Post's Page Six column, which has written about the relationship for years, broke the engagement news on Thursday morning.

-"We're told Scarborough, 54, got down on one knee and proposed at the scenic Bar Bellini at the Hotel du Cap-Eden-Roc in Antibes, which has a breathtaking moonlit outdoor terrace overlooking the Mediterranean Sea," Page Six's Emily Smith wrote.

-A source told Smith that "there are no wedding plans as of yet, they are just telling their families the happy news."
+A source told Page Six's Emily Smith that "there are no wedding plans as of yet, they are just telling their families the happy news."

+But Scarborough did tell Vanity Fair that in January, before they were engaged, both then-President Elect Donald Trump and his son-in-law and adviser Jared Kushner offered to officiate any wedding.
+Asked for her thoughts on that, Brzezinski told the magazine, "The mental picture is just fascinating, but the reality is just . . . no. No, no, no, no, no."

 --CNNMoney's Dylan Byers contributed to this report.